KaraAJC/tech-translator/glossary/README.md

-# Glossary
+# Glossary of Terms and Concepts

 ## Credentials

-any identifying info needed to get access to a resource, library, account, etc.
+Any identifying info needed to get access to a resource, library, account, etc.

+{% page-ref page="glossary/credentials.md" %}

 ## Specs